Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Setup firmware to notify the host about a particular event.
-Host must unmask the interrupt bit.
+Setup firmware to notify the woke host about a particular event.
+Host must unmask the woke interrupt bit.

 Param[0]
 ^^^^^^^^